Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations: Covariance vector bundle

 where $C\in \mathbb{L}(p_{1},q_{1})$ and $u\in T_{p_{2}}\manifold$.
 To distinguish between the parallel transport on the manifold and the one on the vector bundle $\mathbb L$, notationally we use the caliligraphic symbol $\mathcal P$ for the manifold while the script symbol $\mathscr P$ for the bundle.
-The parallel transport $\mathscr P$ further determines a covariant derivative on the bundle.
-For a definition of covariant derivatives, see Chapter 4 (specifically, Page 50) of \cite{Lee1997}. \begin{theorem} For a tangent vector $V$ of $\manifold\times\manifold$ at $(p,q)$, the map $\nabla_V$ defined by
+The parallel transport $\mathscr P$ further determines a covariant derivative\footnote{For a definition of the covariant derivative, see Chapter 4 (specifically, Page 50) of \cite{Lee1997} or Section \ref{sec:rm} in the online supplementary material.} on the bundle. \begin{theorem} For a tangent vector $V$ of $\manifold\times\manifold$ at $(p,q)$, the map $\nabla_V$ defined by